edap/udk-creative-coding-processing/README.md

 There are two ways to work with array in processing, using traditional arrays and using array list.
 I suggest to use ArrayList, but in this repository you can find both.

 Description: Learn how to use array to store many data of the same type into one datastructure, how to iterate through the elements of an array.
-Learn how to use PVector to save a point(x,y)
+Learn how to use PVector to save a point(x,y).

+Keywords: container, item, index, to iterate.

 ### ArrayList

 add(item)

 size()

 remove(index)

 get(index)

 See, in order these app: `arrayListIntro`,`arrayListVector`,`arrayListVectorDelete`